Hemamalini-19/Renewable-Data-Governance-Framework/README.md

 2. **[Quality Standards](./quality_standards.md):** Establishes validity and completeness rules to ensure data trust.
 3. **[Governance Process](./governance_process.png):** (Insert your image here) A workflow for data stewardship and issue remediation.

-## Objective
-To support RWE’s mission of managing data with integrity and purpose as the company expands its data strategy in 2026.